FinalBot1/FinalBot/README.md

 ## Possibilities

 We are excited to add a number of upgrades and mods.
-We are currently working on developing DIY linear motors for the FinalBot.
+We are currently working on developing DIY magnetic linear motors for the FinalBot.
 Also on other types of drives that have potential for the future.
-We also have projects for a heated chamber, dual hotend, voice-activated menus, multi-filament feeding, ATC for hotends, covers in countless colors, there are many things, many indeed.
+We also have projects for a heated chamber, dual hotend, voice-activated menus, multi-filament feeding, ATC for hotends, enclousure in countless colors, there are many things, many indeed.

 ## Our mission